By Samuel Maves

 While the fight against these injustices will be difficult, incorporating the lessons I’ve learned at PSR will be pivotal.
 When our University president makes claims about how investing in a fossil fuel is essential so as to reliably power critical infrastructure such as the University hospital, we now have another answer for him: clean, safe renewable energy and energy efficiency are the only measures that can get the job done, all while keeping people out of hospitals by reducing the myriad climate health impacts caused by fossil fuel energy sources.
 The irony.

 Thank you, PSR, for leading the path forward!

-Samuel Maves is a student at University of Michigan and a former environment and health intern at PSR.
+Samuel Maves is a student at University of Michigan and a PSR Climate Ambassador as well as a former environment and health intern at PSR.